Richard Chesher Ph.D. CV

 1998 Prepared educational program for ESCAP Best Practices for integrating environmental information into economic decision making in Asia and the Pacific.

-2003-2009 Creation of CD-ROM Based training materials for tourism professionals for Vanuatu and New Caledonia.
+2003-2009 Creation of DVD Based training materials for tourism professionals for Vanuatu and New Caledonia.

 SCUBA Instructors Rating.
 1959.
 Qualified to 140 feet.
 Divers Training Academy, Kendall, Florida.